-Success Indicators Actual 2019-20 Target 2020-21 Target 2021-22 Number of council owned assets transferred to the community for running.
-4 15 10 Percentage of households threatened with homelessness successfully prevented from becoming homeless.
-66.2% 72% 60% Percentage of people presenting as homeless or potentially homeless, for whom the local authority has a final legal duty to secure suitable accommodation.
-10.51% 10% 30% Number of additional dwellings created as a result of bringing empty properties back into use.
-20 5 7 Percentage of private sector dwellings that had been vacant for more than 6 months at 1 April that were returned to occupation during the year through direct action by the local authority.
-Not applicable 6% 6% Number of children and young people looked after.
-394 378 371 Percentage of care leavers who have completed at least 3 consecutive months of employment, education or training in the 12 months since leaving care Not applicable Establish baseline To be confirmed Percentage of care leavers who have completed at least 3 consecutive months of employment, education or training in the 13-24 months since leaving care Not applicable Establish baseline To be confirmed Percentage of care leavers who experience homelessness during the year (as defined by the Housing (Wales) Act 2014) within 12 months of leaving care.
-Not applicable Establish baseline To be confirmed
+Success Indicators Actual 2020-21 Target 2021-22 Target 2022-23 Number of council owned assets transferred to the community for running.
+13 10 20 Percentage of households threatened with homelessness successfully prevented from becoming homeless.
+67.2% 60% 60% Percentage of people presenting as homeless or potentially homeless, for whom the local authority has a final legal duty to secure suitable accommodation.
+50.4% 30% 30% Number of additional dwellings created as a result of bringing empty properties back into use.
+2 7 7 Percentage of private sector dwellings that had been vacant for more than 6 months at 1 April that were returned to occupation during the year through direct action by the local authority.
+3.36% 6% 6% Number of children and young people looked after.
+390 371 <371 Percentage of care leavers who have completed at least 3 consecutive months of employment, education or training in the 12 months since leaving care 42.86% >31% >31% Percentage of care leavers who have completed at least 3 consecutive months of employment, education or training in the 13-24 months since leaving care 42.47% >37% >37% Percentage of care leavers who experience homelessness during the year (as defined by the Housing (Wales) Act 2014) within 12 months of leaving care.
+17.14% <17% <17%